xp44mm/Notebook/F#/Reflection/Working with Types.md

 The `GetMembers` function returns an array of `MemberInfo` elements, where each `MemberInfo` represents a field, a property, a method, a constructor, an event, or a nested type (including delegates defined inside the class). `MemberInfo` is an abstract type from which more specific types derive—for example, `FieldInfo` for field members and `MethodInfo` for method members.
 The `MemberInfo.MemberType` enumerated property lets you discern between methods, properties, fields, and so on.

 The `GetMembers` method returns two or more `MemberInfo` objects with the same name if the class exposes overloaded properties and methods.
 So, for example, the output from the preceding code snippet includes multiple occurrences of the `Format` and `Concat` methods.
-You also find multiple occurrences of the constructor method, which is always named .ctor.
-In the [next section](#ch18lev2sec5), I show how you can explore the argument signature of these overloaded members.
+You also find multiple occurrences of the constructor method, which is always named `.ctor`.
+In the next section, I show how you can explore the argument signature of these overloaded members.
 Also note that the `GetMembers` method returns public, instance, and static members, as well as methods inherited by other objects, such as the `GetHashCode` method inherited from `System.Object`.

 The `GetMembers` method supports an optional `BindingFlags` enumerated argument.
 This bit-coded value lets you narrow the enumeration—for example, by listing only public or instance members.
 The `BindingFlags` type is used in many reflection methods and includes many enumerated values, but in this case only a few are useful: